akhilreddygujju/mac/README.md

 ## Overview

 This project implements a 4x4 systolic array, a hardware architecture designed for efficient matrix multiplication.
-It simulates a simplified version of Google's Tensor Processing Unit (TPU), as required for the IECE421/521: Digital ASIC Design midterm exam.
+It simulates a simplified version of Google's Tensor Processing Unit (TPU).
 The project utilizes Verilog RTL for design and Cadence XCelium for verification.

 ## Key Features